 NOTE: This 6.4 oil filter cap is compatible with the 6.0 oil filter housing as well.

-On the other hand, if you're going to trick up your engine bay—add some cool color to it—I can't think of a better or cooler way to start than adding a Sinister Diesel Oil Filler cap in "Sinister" blue.
+Okay, f you’re going to trick up your engine bay—add some cool color to it—I can’t think of a better or cooler way to start than adding a Sinister Diesel Oil Filler cap (SD-OFC-FORD-03) in “Sinister” blue.

 Does it cost money?
 Sure does.
 But the price tag for “cool” … is what it is, baby.